MU-Data-Science/FedMedImaging/README.md

 STARTING THE EXPERIMENT
 -----------------------------------
 - Optimization strategy, local epochs, batch size and num of rounds are defined in the server.py
+- Strategies hyperparameters may need to be adjusted according to model and dataset used.
 - Dataset adress is defined in the client.py

 - For server : server.py